YeZaw2003NeoPhenon/pet_care_intricated_system/README.md

 - This node can support Markdown Style Format
 - These diagrams are beneficially made using  [﻿https://app.eraser.io](https://app.eraser.io/)
 - This version is brief and highly gratifying to the point, highlighting the tool used and the purpose of the diagram

+> [!NOTE]
+> The intention of buckling up to this diagram is to efficaciously visualize the sophisticated process of the project while simultaneously contemplating to branch out  more avaricious enhancements
+> So far this shored up my entire project and helped me to make it more forthcoming and noteworthy.
 ```
 server:
   port: 8080